AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_Secret.md

 ## `Update Client Credential Client Secret`

-Update a Client Credential Client Secret.
+Update a client credential client secret.
             It can take up to one hour for the update to manifest in the authentication process.